svetar21/multicloud-cx/content/_index.md

 ## Welcome

-This workshop is intended as a documented and outlined guide to customize Multicloud environment for Azure.
+This workshop is intended as a documented and outlined guide to customize Multicloud environment (Personal EOD) for Azure.
 This walkthrough will outline how to customize Personal environmet on demand (EOD), how to create Designer application and use other customization tools.

 ### Prerequisites

-Complete Genesys Multicloud-CX Worshop 102
+Complete Genesys Multicloud-CX Worshop 101

 ### Learning Objectives
 -	Personal Azure EOD customization
--	Designer application
+-	Designer application creation and modification
--	Other tools
+-	Agenty Setup functionality
+-	Different types of EOD owerview